Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 - Ensures the app can continue to function during an Azure AD outage or disruption.
 - Avoids having to prompt users to authenticate each time the process is restarted.

+#### Implementation Note

+The cache is broken into two files to allow for separate caching of Continuous Access Evaluation (CAE) vs non-CAE credentials.
+The default filename is `msal` but can be specified through `TokenCachePersistenceOptions.setName()`.
+The filenames end in `.cae` or `.nocae` respectively.

+This note is provided only for troubleshooting purposes.
+This is an implementation detail and can change in the future.

 #### Code sample

 The sample showcases how to activate persistence token caching in the credentials offered by the Azure Identity library.
 You need to specify `TokenCachePersistenceOptions` on the credential builder to activate persistent token caching.